Cuphead: Sales

 In the two first weeks of release, more than one million copies of Cuphead were sold worldwide.
 Sales reached more than four million by July 2019, and five million by its second anniversary of release.
-By the time it was released for the PlayStation 4 in July 2020, it had reached 6 million sales.
-Cuphead: The Delicious Last Course accumulated a total of one million sales within less than two weeks of its launch.
+By the time it was released for the PlayStation 4 in July 2020, it had reached 6 million sales.Cuphead: The Delicious Last Course accumulated a total of one million sales within less than two weeks of its launch.
+In December, MDHR said that it sold over two million copies.